martin-wegmann/plots_ch/README.md

-# Averaging and plotting ERA5 variables over Switzrland
+# Averaging and plotting ERA5 variables over Switzerland
-This contains the notebooks to plot area average ERA5 plots over CH
+This contains the notebooks to plot area average ERA5 variables over CH.